aliosthings/gcc-arm-none-eabi-win32/main/share/doc/gcc-arm-none-eabi/readme.txt

 This option can also work together with other specs options like --specs=rdimon.specs

-Please note that, unlike previous versions of this toolchain, --specs=nano.specs is now both a compiler and linker option.
+Please note that --specs=nano.specs is a both a compiler and linker option.
 Be sure to include in both compiler and linker options if compiling and linking are separated.

 ** additional newlib-nano libraries usage